observablehq/framework/docs/javascript.md

 Name is: ${name}.

-For convenience, the built-in view function combines displaying the given input element with returning its corresponding generator.
+The built-in view function conveniently combines displaying a given input element and returning its corresponding generator.
 The above can be shortened as:

 ```js no-run
 const name = view(Inputs.text({label: "Name", placeholder: "Enter your name"}));
 ```

-For even more control, you can use the built-in Generators.observe to write a custom generator.
-This one yields the current pointer coordinates:
+As another example, here is using the built-in Generators.observe to represent the current coordinates of the pointer:

 ```js show
 const pointer = Generators.observe((notify) => {